CLIMATE-NEUTRAL SINCE 2020

 Reducing CO₂ emissions

 A major factor in terms of reducing CO₂ emissions is “green” electricity, which – especially when used at production sites – enables an annual CO₂ saving of up to 18,000 tonnes.
 Our plants and branches in Germany have been running completely on green power since 2017, with the plants in the French city of Nantes and the British town of Belper following suit in 2018.
 Since 2020, all Vaillant Group sites have been sourcing electricity from renewable energy sources.

 A second key factor is reduced energy consumption within the production processes and buildings of the Vaillant Group.
 Efficiency measures in production and within buildings are designed to help lower gas consumption at the Vaillant Group and thus significantly reduce the associated CO₂ emissions.

 A third factor is the vehicle fleet.
 Their CO₂ emissions must fall significantly by 2030 – thanks to more economical vehicles and, wherever possible and reasonable, electric vehicles.

 A complete avoidance of CO₂ emissions requires that after 2030 renewable energies are available in the electricity and gas grid in sufficient quantities.

 As part of long-term projects, the Vaillant Group will plant areas of forest in emerging countries.
-The company is a partner in a new landscape and reforestation project in Peru.
+The company is a partner in new landscape and reforestation projects in Peru and Costa Rica.
 Until these planned new areas of forest capture all the company’s emissions remaining after the reduction measures, the Vaillant Group will purchase CO₂ certificates from an existing and gold-standard certified afforestation project in Panama.

 And what about emissions under shared responsibility?